Skip to main content

 Primaries and caucuses are two ways that people help states and political parties choose presidential nominees.
 Learn how they work and the differences between the processes.

-How state primaries and caucuses work
+The difference between primaries and caucuses and how they work

-Both primaries and caucuses can be "open," "closed," or some hybrid of the two.
+Depending on state and political party rules, primaries and caucuses can be "open," "closed," or some hybrid of the two.

 • During a closed primary or caucus, only voters registered with that party can take part and vote.